ubco-db/office-hours/README.md

 The docker image should only be used on cloud service or developer to verify the final changes in pull request; this is because API service's image needs to be rebuild when new code changes are made.
 Instead, follow the steps in this [section](#running-locally-outside-of-docker-container) if you constantly making changes to the API.

+1. Set up your .env files (one in `packages/server` and one in `packages/app`) to match your environment.
+You can copy the `dev.env` (for `packages/app`) and `.env.docker` (for `packages/server`) files, rename them to `.env` and fill in the values.
+More details on the different enviroment variables and where you can get them are in the `ENVIRONMENT_VARIABLES.md` file in the root directory.

-1. Start the database and api services within a Docker:
+2. Start the database and api services within a Docker:

 ```bash
 docker-compose build && docker-compose up
 ```

-2. Visit the app at http://localhost:80 (or http://localhost)
+3. Visit the app at http://localhost:80 (or http://localhost)

 ## Developing